Release archive

 Stable releases stay easy to trust, while pre-releases are visible for testers who want to try experimental tracks early and send feedback.

-Official Windows track for NVIDIA RTX 30 series and newer.
+OFX installer for Resolve, Fusion, and Nuke on Windows with NVIDIA RTX 30 series and newer.
 This asset is part of a pre-release build and may change, fail, or be replaced before a stable release.

-Experimental Linux track for NVIDIA RTX hardware and Resolve Studio.
+Adobe installer for After Effects on Windows with NVIDIA RTX 30 series and newer.
 This asset is part of a pre-release build and may change, fail, or be replaced before a stable release.

 Added